+Decem per 31,

+2022 2021

-December 31, 2021 US\$ in millions 2020
+US\$ in r millions

-At beginning of year 137 106
+At beginning of year 125 137

-Provision for expected credit losses, net 1 50
+Provision for expected credit losses, net 3 1

-Amounts written-off (13) (19)
+Amounts written-off (5) (13)

-At end of year 125 137
+At end of year 123 125

-(b) Other receivables and deferred rent
+(b) Other receivables

-Other receivables are measured at amortized costs and the carrying values approximate their fair values at each balance sheet date, which also represent the Group's maximum exposure to credit risk as at December 31, 2021.
-The Group holds security deposits, bank guarantees and letters of credit for certain other receivables and deferred rent.
-Impairment charges of US\$2 million (2020: US\$2 million) related to deferred rent were recorded for the year ended December 31, 2021, and included in "Other expenses, gains and losses" in the consolidated income statement.
+Other receivables are measured at amortized cost and their carrying value is approximately equivalent to their fair value on each balance sheet date, which also represent the Group's maximum exposure to credit risk as at December 31, 2022.
+As at December 31, 2022, the provision for expected credit losses for other receivables was US\$2 million (2021: US\$2 million).
 Amounts are charged to the provision account and generally written off when the recoverability is remote.